 Let’s dig deeper.

-Some people are lucky enough to combat with it naturally while some see its worsened effects that stay with them throughout their lives.
-If they do not seek professional help, their obsessions tend to worsen overtime.
+Some people are lucky enough to combat it naturally, while some see its worsened effects that stay with them throughout their lives.
+If they do not seek professional help, their obsessions tend to worsen over time.

 It’s easy to diagnose if you are affected by OCD.
 Some of the most common symptoms include the following:

 - Checking your front door repeatedly four to five times to make sure it’s locked.
-Though double-checking the door is a normal behavior, it reflects OCD when it interferes with your daily routine and even relationships.
+Though double-checking the door is normal behaviour, it reflects OCD when it interferes with your daily routine and even relationships.

-- Excessively washing hands (at least five times) and ensuring that the soap touches under each nail to get rid of germs.
+- Excessively wash hands (at least five times) and ensure that the soap touches under each nail to eliminate germs.
 This act may take a lot of time and may often be the reason of getting late to work.